Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries

 \section{Environmental effects on geodesic evolution}

-In this section we perform a qualitative comparison between geodesics around vacuum Schwarzschild BHs and those orbiting the geometry \eqref{metric}.
-By solving the coupled radial and polar second-order ordinary differential equations (without making any assumptions of integrability), together with the first order decoupled equations for $\dot{t}$ and $\dot{\phi}$ from Eqs. \eqref{ELz}, we obtain bound orbits that reside inside the CZV and never plunge nor escape to infinity.
+In this section we perform a qualitative comparison between geodesics around vacuum Schwarzschild BHs and those evolving in the geometry \eqref{metric}.
+By solving the coupled radial and polar second-order ordinary differential equations (without making any assumptions of integrability), together with the first order decoupled equations for $\dot{t}$ and $\dot{\phi}$ from Eqs. \eqref{ELz}, we obtain bound orbits that reside inside the CZV and never plunge nor escape to infinity\footnote{It is important to note that since the spacetime under consideration is integrable, one can decouple the equations for the evolution of $r$ and $\theta$ to become separate first-order differential equations.
+Nevertheless, symmetry assumptions only simplify the equations meaning that one can integrate them faster but the resulting orbits are identical in both cases.}.
 This is made possible by the use of appropriate initial velocity components for $\dot{r},\,\dot{\theta}$.
 All orbits we obtained lie on a fixed plane, as expected from spherical symmetry and the discussion in Sec. \ref{integrable}.
 To check the precision of our evolution we evolve the constraint equation \eqref{constraint} for $10^4-10^5$ revolutions and find that it is satisfied within one part in $10^{10}-10^{12}$ depending on the compactness of the halo.